limpyd/redis-limpyd/doc/contrib.rst

     >>> person1.owned_groups()
     ['group 1', 'group 2']

-These two lines return exactly the same thing, a lazy collection (See Collections_).
+These two lines return exactly the same thing, a lazy collection (See :doc:`collections`).

 You can pass other filters too::